Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 If you’re traveling Europe and looking for ideas on the best carry-on suitcases, read on to find out what the travel experts recommend.

 ~ Chelsey Washington, Owner and Operator of Payton Jade Productions

-After spending the last year traveling to many cities in Europe, I was fortunate to stumble across the Burton Canyon Backpack.
+After spending the last year traveling to many cities in Europe, I was fortunate to stumble across the Burton Backpack.
 With the strict carry-on baggage requirements of Europe’s budget airlines, this pack made traveling so much easier, especially on weekend trips and trips less than four days in length.

 It easily fits under the seat or overhead, and there are so many compartments that I sometimes forgot how much I could fit in there!
 Conveniently, it holds odd-shaped objects like umbrellas, curling irons, and straighteners in the oblong side pockets.

 This was the perfect pack on my frequent travels on easyJet and Ryanair to Amsterdam, Rome, Nice, Venice, Bastia, and Dublin.

 I recommend the Adidas backpack.
 The multiple zippered sections allowed me to organize tops vs. bottoms, or clothes vs. beauty products.
 It also expanded outward for when I needed extra space to fit new purchases.

 Also, there is a small compartment at the top of the backpack that I could easily reach without having to take the bag off my back.
 This is where I would store my ID/passport and my phone for easy access getting on and off the plane.

 Similar item from MEC: Deuter Traveller Travel Backpack